 Lenovo Legion Duel Price and Availability

-Lenovo Legion Duel price is expected at around $500.
+Lenovo Legion Duel price starts at around $900.
 The Lenovo Legion Duel was announced on July 22, 2020, and will be on sale from Aug 2020.

 Lenovo Legion Duel Specs

 Here are a few specs of the Lenovo Legion Duel:

 - Platform: Android 10, Legion OS / ZUI12